 In lovely private home surrounded by 32 acres of woods, fields, streams, spend a heart opening fall weekend of personal discovery and healing in the Berkshire Mountains of New York.
 The house is in Hillsdale NY-two hours from New Haven CT, and Manhattan.
 Click Here to see the house.

 Limited to 15 participants!
+ONLY 6 SPOTS LEFT!

 A $50 non-refundable deposit will be required to guarantee you a place.
 You cannot hold a place via text, email or a phone call.
 Last year the retreat sold out in 10 days.
-Registration will open on February 1st.

 “Heartfelt thanks for making space for a wonderful memory to be created: I feel complete and filled up from the life-affirming weekend retreat in Hillsdale.